NathanielRose/Microsoft-Launch-IoT-Lab-2017/README.md

 **Windows 10 IoT Core** is a version of **Windows 10** that is optimized for smaller devices with or without a display, and that runs on the **Raspberry Pi, Arrow DragonBoard & MinnowBoard MAX**. **Windows 10 IoT Core** utilizes the rich, extensible [Universal Windows Platform (UWP)](https://msdn.microsoft.com/library/windows/apps/dn726767.aspx) API for building great solutions.

-In this module you will use a Raspberry Pi device with [Windows 10 Iot Core](http://ms-iot.github.io/content/en-US/Downloads.htm) and a [FEZ HAT](https://www.ghielectronics.com/catalog/product/500) sensor hat.
+In this module you will use a Raspberry Pi device with [Windows 10 Iot Core](http://ms-iot.github.io/content/en-US/Downloads.htm) and a [FEZ HAT](https://www.ghielectronics.com/catalog/product/500) sensor hat (**If you are a Launch Event Attendee you will not be using the FEZ hat but simulated Temp Code on the Raspberry Pi Device**).
 Using a Windows 10 Universal Application, the sensors get the raw data and format it into a JSON string.
 That string is then shuttled off to the [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/), where it gathers the data and is then displayed in an Azure website.
 Finally, you'll see how to send cloud-to-device messages to your device to command it.

 <a name="Objectives"></a>